Craig Savill: Career

 Savill's father was stationed at CFB Lahr in Germany, and Savill was born there.
-However, Savill grew up and still lives in Ottawa.
+However, Savill grew up in Ottawa.
 He curls out of the Ottawa Curling Club in club play.
 Before playing with Howard, Savill won two Canadian Junior Curling Championships and two World Junior Curling Championships (1998, 1999) as John Morris's third.
-In 2001 he moved to the position of second, still with John Morris.
-The team went to the 2002 Nokia Brier, and lost in the final to Alberta, skipped by Randy Ferbey.
-A couple of years later, Morris moved to Alberta and Savill joined Howard's team.
-With Howard, Savill, second Brent Laing and third Richard Hart lost in the 2006 Tim Hortons Brier to Quebec skipped by fellow Ottawa Curling Club member Jean-Michel Ménard.
-The following year, at the 2007 Tim Hortons Brier they would finally be victorious defeating 2006 Olympic Gold Medalist Brad Gushue in the Brier final.
+In 2001, he moved to the position of second, still with John Morris.
+The team went to the 2002 Nokia Brier and lost in the final to Alberta, skipped by Randy Ferbey.
+A couple of years later, Morris moved to Alberta, and Savill joined Howard's team.
+With Howard, Savill, second Brent Laing, and third Richard Hart lost in the 2006 Tim Hortons Brier to Quebec, skipped by fellow Ottawa Curling Club member Jean-Michel Ménard.
+The following year, at the 2007 Tim Hortons Brier, they would finally be victorious, defeating 2006 Olympic gold medallist Brad Gushue in the Brier final.
 They then went on to win the 2007 Ford World Men's Curling Championship, defeating Germany in the final.